-In September 2004, we modified our \$300.0 million unsecured revolving credit facility.
-We have a one-time option to increase the capacity under the unsecured revolving credit facility to \$375.0 million at any time prior to the maturity date.
-The unsecured revolving credit facility matures in March 2006, and has a one-year extension option.
-It bears interest at a spread ranging from 105 basis points to 135 basis points over LIBOR, based on our leverage ratio, currently 120 basis points.
-The unsecured revolving credit facility also requires a 15 to 25 basis point fee on the unused balance payable annually in arrears.
-At March 31, 2005, \$165.0 million was outstanding under this facility and carried an all-in effective quarterly weighted average interest rate of 3.70%.
-Availability under the unsecured revolving credit facility at March 31, 2005 was further reduced by the issuance of letters of credit in the amount of \$4.0 million.
-The unsecured revolving credit facility includes certain restrictions and covenants (see restrictive covenants below).
+In September 2005, we terminated our \$300.0 million unsecured revolving credit facility.
+It bore interest at a spread ranging from 105 basis points to 135 basis points over LIBOR, based on our leverage ratio.
+The unsecured revolving credit facility also required a 15 to 25 basis point fee on the unused balance payable annually in arrears.
+The unsecured revolving credit facility included certain restrictions and covenants (see restrictive covenants below).